 2. Find a plan

+The hardest part of changing NBN providers can be deciding which plan and provider to sign up to.
 Generally, if NBN is available in your area, you should have no issues switching over.
-Your first step is to do your research and decide which provider and plan is right for you – Canstar Blue’s NBN comparison tool is a great place to get started.
-You’ll want to consider how much data you’ll need each month for your household, as well as your desired plan speed and monthly budget – not all NBN providers offer all speed tiers, and data allowances may vary (although unlimited data is standard with most plans).
+Your first step is to do your research and decide which provider and plan is right for you — you can compare a wide range of NBN plans and providers with Canstar Blue’s free NBN comparison tool to get started.

-You may also want to factor in modem and setup costs, as well as deciding if you’re happy to sign a long-term contract or just go month-to-month.
-You’ll also want to check which particular NBN technology is available at your address (such as Fibre to the Premises, Fibre to the Node, or HFC), as this can have an impact on your maximum plan speed – entering your address in NBN Co’s coverage checker will also confirm the connection type available to your home.
+You may also want to factor in whether you want to BYO modem or get a new modem, along with any setup costs, as well as deciding if you want a contract or month-to-month plan, along with any extras you might want on your plan, such as bundled services or entertainment extras.
+You’ll also want to check which particular NBN technology is available at your address (such as Fibre to the Premises, Fibre to the Node, or HFC), as this can have an impact on your maximum plan speed — entering your address in NBN Co’s coverage checker will also confirm the connection type available to your home.

 Which NBN speed do I need?

-If you’re ready to compare NBN plans, we’ve picked out a selection of offers on all four major speed tiers in the tables below.
+If you’re ready to compare NBN plans, we’ve picked out a selection of offers on several speed tiers in the tables below.

 Unlimited NBN 100 Plans